-(53) All requests to defer disposal of a body, or human tissue, must be lodged at least six months in advance of the approved final date for retention, so as to ensure that the University is in receipt of a decision before the approved retention date lapses.
+- (57) All requests to defer disposal of a body, or human tissue, must be lodged at least six months in advance of the approved final date for retention, so as to ensure that the University is in receipt of a decision before the approved retention date lapses; and - (58) Details of all body donors' time to cremate and a reminder to extend their retention where necessary/possible should be clearly accessible to Anatomy Facility staff in order for deadlines to be met.
+Such details should be presented on a notice such as those found in the Reminder to Cremate and extension Retention Checklist.

-Deferring Disposal of a Body
+Extended Retention of a Body

-(54) Bodies are normally retained for a maximum period of four years from death.
-At the time a donor signed his/her consent to donate his/her body, consent for prolonged retention (to eight years) may have been granted.
+- (59) Bodies are normally retained for a maximum period of four years from death.
+At the time a donor signed their consent to donate their body, consent for prolonged retention (to eight years) may have been granted. - (60) Where the need arises and consent is available, a request to extend the period of retention (beyond four years) may be submitted to the NSW Department of Health to seek approval to extend the approved retention period. - (61) All requests to extend the approved retention period for a body are to be submitted to the NSW Department of Health via the Head, School of Rural Medicine at UNE. - (62) Approval to extend the retention date for a body must be obtained in writing from the NSW Department of Health.
+Upon receipt of written approval, the UNE Anatomy Register must be updated to reflect the amended details regarding retention. - (63) In the event that the Department of Health refuses to grant the extension, disposal of the body is to be arranged in accordance with the procedures as cited in "(61) Disposal".

-- (55) Where the need arises and consent is available, a request to extend the period of retention (beyond four years) may be submitted to the NSW Department of Health to seek approval to extend the approved retention period. - (56) All requests to extend the approved retention period for a body are to be submitted to the NSW Department of Health via the Head, School of Rural Medicine at UNE. - (57) Approval to extend the retention date for a body must be obtained in writing from the NSW Department of Health.
-Upon receipt of written approval, the UNE Anatomy Register must be updated to reflect the amended details regarding retention. - (58) In the event that the Department of Health refuses to grant the extension, disposal of the body is to be arranged in accordance with the procedures as cited at clause 60-65 Disposal.
+Extended Retention of Tissue

-Deferring Disposal of Tissue
+(64) Normally, all human tissue from a body must be re-united in preparation for disposal, except where:

-- (59) Normally, all human tissue from a body must be re-united in preparation for disposal, except where: - a.
+- a.
 The University has obtained written consent to permanently retain the human body part, section or tissue; or, - b.
 The human tissue being retained is a small sample of human tissue, in the form of tissue slides or tissue blocks which enable microscopic examination of the tissue; or - c.
 The University has obtained approval to retain the human tissue as follows: - i.
-Where need arises, a written request may be submitted by the UNE Professor of Anatomy, to the NSW Department of Health, seeking permission to retain a percentage of human tissue from a body for an extended, or unspecified period. - ii.
+Where need arises, a written request may be submitted by the UNE Chief Anatomist, to the NSW Department of Health, seeking permission to retain a percentage of human tissue from a body for an extended, or unspecified period. - ii.
 Approval to retain human tissue beyond four years, for an extended or unspecified period, must be obtained in writing from the NSW Department of Health.
 Upon receipt of written approval, the Anatomy Register must be updated to reflect the details of the approval.
 Preparation for disposal of the rest of the body's remains should then commence. - iii.
 In the event that the NSW Department of Health refuses to grant the approval to retain the percentage of human tissue, disposal of the body is to be arranged in accordance with the procedures set out below. - iv.
-All requests to retain human tissue must be submitted to the NSW Department of Health via the Head of School, School of Rural Medicine at UNE.
+All requests to retain human tissue must be submitted to the NSW Department of Health via the Head, School of Rural Medicine at UNE.